 Over the past few years we have established COMMUNIA as a recognisable voice which argues for the need of a true modernisation of the EU copyright rules, seeks to increase access to culture and information and strengthens the public domain.
 As part of this we are actively participating in the discussionsThrough COMMUNIA we engage in policy discussions, offer expertise, and create awareness about the importance of the public domain. related to the EU commission’s proposals aimed at adapting the EU copyright rules to the needs of a Digital Single Market.

 The COMMUNIA association is a Brussels-based international association that brings together activists, researchers and practitioners from Universities and NGOs across Europe.
 COMMUNIA’s work is based on and inspired by the Public Domain Manifesto and a set of 14 policy recommendations derived from the manifesto.
-Since 2014 COMMUNIA has focussed its activities on the review of the EU copyright framework and we are currently (January 2017) working on the ++Copyright advocacyWhile COMMUNIA also advocates for better access to digitised cultural heritage, Kennisland works on this issue as part of Europeana.
+Since 2014 COMMUNIA has focussed its activities on the review of the EU copyright framework and we are currently (January 2017) working on the following issues++Copyright advocacyWhile COMMUNIA also advocates for better access to digitised cultural heritage, Kennisland works on this issue as part of Europeana.
 Read more.

 Text and data mining